-On October 19, 2020 the Embassy of Liechtenstein and the Center for Strategic and International Studies (CSIS) hosted an online panel discussion titled “Mobilizing Finance Against Modern Slavery.”
-The discussion focused around what the financial sector can do to fight the financing of human trafficking and modern slavery and featured James Cockayne, the Head of Secretariat of the Liechtenstein Initiative for Finance Against Slavery and Trafficking (FAST); Amy Lehr, Director and Senior Fellow of the Human Rights Initiative at CSIS; and Eric Lorber, Senior Director of the Center for Economic and Financial Power.
+On October 19, the Embassy of Liechtenstein and the Center for Strategic and International Studies (CSIS) hosted an online panel discussion titled “Mobilizing Finance Against Modern Slavery.”
+The discussion focused on what the financial sector can do to fight the financing of human trafficking and modern slavery.
+The talk featured James Cockayne, the Head of Secretariat of the Liechtenstein Initiative for Finance Against Slavery and Trafficking (FAST); Amy Lehr, Director and Senior Fellow of the Human Rights Initiative at CSIS; and Eric Lorber, Senior Director of the Center for Economic and Financial Power.
 The event was moderated by Heather Conley, CSIS Senior Vice President for Europe, Eurasia, and the Arctic; and Director, Europe Program.

 James Cockayne highlighted aspects of FAST’s Blueprint, which provides a collective-action framework to help address the issue of human trafficking and modern slavery affecting an estimated 40.3 million people worldwide, from the apparel sector to agriculture to entertainment, resulting in a $150 billion illegal industry.
 Cockayne pointed out that by addressing vulnerabilities to investment portfolios and supply chains, the financial sector can collectively leverage changes to business practices through various goals and actions entailed in the Blueprint, which also contains a Toolkit for implementation.
 In addition, the Association of Certified Anti-Money Laundering Specialists (ACAMS) has partnered with FAST to offer a free online training course to help identify the financial footprints of modern slavery and human trafficking and provide participants a framework to help mitigate and remedy these risks.